cramcharan613/Fundmanager/README.md

 ## Features

 - Track multiple investment portfolios
-- Analyze investment performance
+- Analyze investment performance with visualizations and metrics
-- Generate detailed reports
+- Generate detailed reports in various formats
-- Import/export data in various formats
+- Import/export data in CSV and Excel formats

 ## Installation

+To get started with Fundmanager, follow these steps:

 1. **Clone the repository**:
     ```bash